sneha-balamurali/fpga/projects/pulse_counter.md

     |8192|-8192|−1 V|`1000 0000 0000 00`|

 ![counter ramp oscilloscope](/images/photon_counter/count_ramp_oscilloscope.JPEG)
-**Figure 9:** Sawtooth Wave showing the live DAC output from the counter ramping as it recieves pulses.
+**Figure 9:** Sawtooth Wave showing the live DAC output from the counter ramping as it receives pulses.

 - The relationship between the digital count (unsigned from your FPGA) and the analogue output voltage is: